 - Double the recipe and freeze extra meatballs in a ziplock bag after they have been cooked and cooled.

-- Swap the pasta for spaghetti squash to help keep the carbs down.
+- Swap the pasta for lower-carb spaghetti squash or zucchini noodles.

 - Leftovers are fantastic the next day.
 I recommend storing the meatballs and the sauce separately to prevent them from turning soggy.

 (Nutrition information provided is an estimate and will vary based on cooking methods and specific brands of ingredients used.)